Duality between Lagrangian and Legendrian invariants

 We first consider the surgery map into the Chekanov-Eliashberg algebra with loop space coefficients.
 Consider all components of $\Lambda$ decorated by a positive sign $\Lambda=\Lambda^{+}$ and consider $CE^{\ast}(\Lambda)$ which now involves, except for Reeb chords, also chains $C_{-\ast}(\Omega\Lambda)$ on the based loop space.
 We define an $A_{\infty}$- map

-where $A_{\infty}$-structure on the left hand side is the standard DG-algebra structure induced by concatenation and the Pontryagin product.
+where $A_{\infty}$-structure on the right hand side is the standard DG-algebra structure induced by concatenation and the Pontryagin product (as defined in this paper).
 As in Section \ref{sec:mdlispaces}, consider a disk $D_{i+j+2}$ with two dividing punctures that subdivides the boundary into two arcs, lower and upper.
 Let the upper arc contain $i$ boundary punctures and is equipped with a decreasing boundary numbering $\kappa$ and the lower arc $j$ boundary punctures.
 Let $\mathbf{c}'=c_{i}\dots c_{1}$ be Reeb chords of $C$ and let $\mathbf{c}_{0}=c_{0;1}\dots c_{0;j}$ be Reeb chords of $\Lambda$.
 Let

 and consider $\mathcal{M}^{\co}(\mathbf{c};\kappa)$, again as in Figure \ref{surgerymap}.

 Theorems \ref{thm:mdlitv} and \ref{thm:mdlicmpct} show that this moduli space carries a fundamental chain.
 We view this chain as parametrizing chains of paths in $\Lambda$ connecting the Reeb chord endpoints in $\mathbf{c}_{0}$.
 We write $[\mathcal{M}^{\co}(\mathbf{c})]$ for the alternating word of chains of loops and Reeb chords and view it as an element in $CE^{\ast}(\Lambda)$.
 Define the maps